davidyell/Learning-Express-MTG-Api/README.md

 * Run the dev server `yarn run dev`
 * Visit http://localhost:3001/api/decks or send a request from [Postman](https://www.postman.com/downloads/) to see some MtG decks

+## Testing
+Two test suites exist, a unit and integration suite.
+These can be run with `yarn run test:unit` and `yarn run test:integration`, or run everything with `yarn run test`

+An integration testing database must be created for the integration tests to run, which can be setup with `./infrastructure/setup-test-db.sh`, you'll need to quit from `sqlite3` after the import with `.quit`

 ----
 ## References